airgradienthq/airgradient-example-display/README.md

 # AirGradient Display Demo - Plain JavaScript

 A demonstration display playground showcasing air quality monitoring data using public APIs.
-This application provides a real-time display interface for environmental measurements using **plain JavaScript** instead of Angular.
+This application provides a real-time display interface for environmental measurements using **plain JavaScript**.

 ## Overview

 This project serves as a demo application to showcase air quality monitoring capabilities.
 Instead of using internal APIs, this demo utilizes public APIs to display current environmental measurements in a user-friendly interface.

+There are two branches: `js-plain` and `angular`.
+- `js-plain`: A lightweight, dependency-free implementation using plain JavaScript, HTML, and CSS.
+Runs directly in the browser by opening the HTML file—no build step or server required.
+Ideal for quick demos, simple deployments, or environments where installing tooling isn’t desired.
+- `angular`: A full-featured Angular implementation with a component-based architecture, routing-ready structure, and development tooling.
+Requires Node.js and npm for installing dependencies and running development/build commands.
+Suited for larger projects, extensibility, and integration into existing Angular ecosystems.

 ## Features